ibm-cloud-docs/appid/about.md

 ## Data separation and encryption
 {: #data-encryption}

 {{site.data.keyword.appid_short_notm}} stores and encrypts user profile attributes.
-As a multi-tenant service, every tenant has a designated encryption key and user data in each tenant is encrypted with only that tenant's key.

-{{site.data.keyword.appid_short_notm}} ensures that private information is encrypted before it is stored.
+As a multi-tenant service, every tenant has a designated encryption key and user data in each tenant is encrypted with only that tenant's key. {{site.data.keyword.appid_short_notm}} ensures that private information is encrypted before it is stored.
-{: note}